AlexandreBiguet/Sandbox/README.md

     - optional
     - Plugins (using boost dll)
   - GeographicLib
+  - gtest : using google test (cmake 3.7.2) and gcov / lcov for test coverage
+  - nlohmann_json : testing the nlohmann json (cpp) utility
   - Standard Library (some tests)
 * **LaTex** (legacy) : I don't even remember what it is I was testing when I wrote all those files.
 This had something to do with my Phd thesis.